tinkledotty/Time-Series-Forecasting-Models-Comparison/README.md

 # About
 First attempt in machine learning on Time series forecasting.

-This is part of a project intented to determine the performance between traditional forecasting methods and machine learning algorithms in time-series forecasting.
+This is part of a course project to determine the performance between traditional forecasting methods and machine learning algorithms in time-series forecasting.

 ## Objective of the project